tytydraco/yessleep/out/Recollections_of_a_reluctant_monster_hunter_part_1.md

 "It's alright...
 It's alright."

-*"Jonah..."* I said somewhat impatiently as I lowered my weapon.
+*"Jonah..."* I muttered impatiently as I lowered my weapon.

 We had worked together long enough that I didn't need to say anything else.
 He knew what awaited us if we failed this mission.
 He knew that I just wanted to get this over with and drown any regrets I had in booze.